ssfsx17/sky-islands/readable.md

 **Crippling Melee Strike**:

+  - Technique
+  - 1 AP
   - 8 energy
-  - Do a melee weapon attack.
+  - Do a melee or reach weapon attack.
 Its damage type is changed to be of the linked element.
 It also adds a status condition to the enemy based on the element used.
       - Air: Adds the Shocked status to the target.
           - **Shocked** - Magical Power and Magical Armor are halved.
             Removed whenever you take Earth elemental damage.
 Can be